NathanGavenski/NathanGavenski.github.io/README.md

     |   │   experience.json (soon™)
     |
     └───components
+    |   |   Award (for easier award creation - Row for the Awards page)
     |   |   Experience (for easier experience creation - Row for the Experiences page)
+    |   |   GitHubCard (for easier github cards - Row for the Awards, Project Section, page)
     |   |   Navbar
     |   |   Publication (for easier publication creation - Row for the Publications page)
+    |   |   Redirect (when in need of creating a url that in papers)
     |
     └───pages
     |   |   Experiences